 Horseshoe Canyon was created by water erosion from an ancient river approximately 75 million years ago.
 The rocks in Horseshoe Canyon Formation contain marine fossils, which indicate that an ocean once covered the area.

 The most famous dinosaur fossil found in Horseshoe Canyon is a rare, almost complete specimen of the duckbilled hadrosaur, Gryposaurus.
-Other dinosaurs found here include Albertosaurus and Struthiomimus, as well as some aquatic reptiles.
+Other dinosaurs found here include Albertosaurus, Struthiomimus, and some aquatic reptiles.
 Over 100 dinosaur remains have been discovered within Horseshoe Canyon, making it the most important site in Canada for dinosaur bones.

 Horseshoe Canyon is located 17 km (11 mi) west of Drumheller, Alberta, along Highway 9.
 Visitors can stand on the platforms to view the incredible vistas, and the more adventurous can descend the stairs into the canyon for a day hike among the hoodoos.